 Stefanie studied communication design, fine art, and photography at The Open Window School of Visual Communication, Pretoria (1999 – 2001).
 With a special interest in photography, she furthered her studies at the National College of Photography in Pretoria, where she graduated with a joint best portfolio award, (2004).
 After her studies, she started a commercial photography studio and was represented by Shine Photographers Johannesburg, (2005 – 2007).
 In 2008, Stefanie moved to the UK where she studied for a diploma in Transpersonal Integrative Psychotherapy at the Centre for Counseling and Psychotherapy Education in London, (2009 – 2013).
 This experience of an in-depth inquiry into the human psyche informs her work as a fine art photographer.
 In June 2015 Stefanie returned to South Africa.
 She has been a full-time artist since 2015.
 She participated in a number of a group exhibitions in galleries around South Africa, which include: Kalashnikov Gallery, DF Contemporary Gallery; Fried Contemporary Gallery; Priest Gallery; the KKNK (curated by Dead Bunny Society) and her work has been published in the online magazine Between 10 and 5 (2016 – 2017).
-She also exhibited her work in a group exhibition at Scope Miami beach for See.Me (2018) and in the The Awesome Womxn exhibition (2019) at the Association of arts, Pretoria .
+She exhibited her work in a group exhibition at Scope Miami beach for See.Me (2018) and in the The Awesome Womxn exhibition (2019) at the Association of arts, Pretoria .
 Stefanie’s work has recently been published in the photographic Journal “Unvael Journal” which is a quarterly print journal that showcases a variety of unique and emerging artists from around the world, published by Michael Ash Smith (2018).
-Her work has been featured in online galleries and magazines which include: Casadiringhiera – work selected by Bastian Haus; Playtusu; Stellaremagazine; thetaxcollection; SeeMecommunity and Inspiration iii (2018).
-Stefanie has been collaborating with the music label Amselcom, her images will be used for an EP and the cover of the Artist Arutani (2018/19).
-Her work will also be published in the photographic print magazine Soundvision in the coming year (2019).
+Her work has been featured in online galleries and magazines which include: Casadiringhiera – work selected by Bastian Haus; Playtusu; Stellaremagazine; thetaxcollection; SeeMecommunity; Fotofemmeunited; BrendaMagazine and Inspiration iii.
+Stefanie has been collaborating with the music label Amselcom, her images were used for an EP and the cover of the Artist Arutani (2018/19).
+Her work will also be published in the photographic print magazine Brenda Magazine in 2019.
 Stefanie is being represented by DF Contemporary Gallery Cape Town and is an associated artist with the Dead Bunny Society, South Africa.
 She is a member of the See.Me artists community.